 Prior to his academic career, he served as a Trial Attorney and a Special Assistant United States Attorney with the U.S. Department of Justice in Washington, D.C. and in Kansas City, Missouri.

-He is an active member of the bar of Virginia and an inactive member of the bar of Oregon.
-He is admitted to practice before the U.S. Supreme Court, the U.S. District Court for the Eastern District of Virginia, the U.S. Court of Federal Claims, the U.S. Courts of Appeals for the Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, District of Columbia and Federal Circuits, the Army Court of Criminal Appeals, and the Court of Appeals for the Armed Forces.
-In addition, his constitutional practice has taken him into federal district courts in Alabama, Arizona, Georgia, Montana, North Carolina, Oklahoma, Oregon, Texas, Wyoming, and the District of Columbia and state courts of Colorado, Idaho, North Dakota and Texas.
+Until his death, he was an active member of the bar of Virginia and an inactive member of the bar of Oregon.
+He was admitted to practice before the U.S. Supreme Court, the U.S. District Court for the Eastern District of Virginia, the U.S. Court of Federal Claims, the U.S. Courts of Appeals for the Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, District of Columbia and Federal Circuits, the Army Court of Criminal Appeals, and the Court of Appeals for the Armed Forces.
+In addition, his constitutional practice took him into federal district courts in Alabama, Arizona, Georgia, Montana, North Carolina, Oklahoma, Oregon, Texas, Wyoming, and the District of Columbia and state courts of Colorado, Idaho, North Dakota and Texas.

-He has appeared as a guest on radio and television shows and, for two years, hosted his own daily radio program, That’s The Law, on the VCY America network.
+Herb appeared as a guest on many radio and television shows and, for two years, hosted his own daily radio program, That’s The Law, on the VCY America network.
 He has testified on constitutional issues before the U.S. Congress, and testified on state and federal constitutional issues before several state legislatures.
 His views on constitutional law and policy have received wide circulation on the Internet and other media, and among members of Congress, state legislatures, and public policy advocates and organizations.
-Mr. Titus serves as general counsel to the Michael New Action Fund.
+Herb served as general counsel to the Michael New Action Fund.

-Mr. Titus has written numerous articles, book chapters and constitutional studies and analyses.
-He is the author of God, Man & Law: The Biblical Principles, a widely acclaimed text on American common law and is available for purchase at www.herbtitus.com.
+Herb wrote numerous articles, book chapters and constitutional studies and analyses.
+He is the author of God, Man & Law: The Biblical Principles, a widely acclaimed text on American common law and is available for purchase at www.herbti tus.com.
 His e-books on the common law and constitutional liberty (co-authored with Gerald Thompson) are available at www.lonang.com.
 Mr. Titus lectures and conducts workshops on American legal and constitutional history for civic groups, church conferences, and college campuses.
 He is also engaged as an instructor in a home schooling consortium, teaching a course on world views.

-Mr. Titus and his wife, Marilyn, have been married 52 years and reside in Chesapeake, Virginia.
-The Tituses have four children and 15 grandchildren.
+Herb and his wife, Marilyn, were married 52 years, having four children and 15 grandchildren.